William Daniel (Maryland politician): State legislator

 Like the rest of his family, Daniel was a member of the Whig Party, and soon became involved in local politics.
 While maintaining his law practice, he was elected to a two-year term in the Maryland House of Delegates in 1853.
 While there he introduced a bill based on the Maine law, which would have prohibited the sale and production of alcoholic beverages in the state, but it did not pass.
 By this time, the Whig Party was falling apart over sectional issues, but Daniel was reelected in 1855 as a member of the American Party (also known as the "Know Nothings").

 The Know Nothings' main political issue was nativism, but Daniel remained focused more on prohibition.
-In 1857, he promoted a law permitting the local option, which would let individual counties in the state chose whether to enact prohibition of alcohol within their borders, but it did not pass.
+In 1857, he promoted a law permitting the local option, which would let individual counties in the state choose whether to enact prohibition of alcohol within their borders, but it did not pass.
 That year he was elected to a four-year term in the Maryland Senate.
 He resigned part-way through his term, in 1858, to practice law in Baltimore.
 Two years later, he married Ellen Young Guiteau, daughter of a Congregational minister.
 By 1864, Daniel had joined the Republican Party.
 That year, he was a delegate to the state's constitutional convention, which produced the Maryland Constitution of 1864.

 Despite growing up in a slaveholding area, Daniel was an abolitionist and joined with the majority at the convention in voting to outlaw slavery and disenfranchise those who had fought for the Confederacy in the Civil War.
 In 1866, Daniel argued in court that state laws enforcing racial distinctions were no longer valid after the passage of the recent federal Civil Rights Act.
 The court ruled in his favor, holding that the law could not treat black and white apprentices differently.
 Later that year, Daniel ran unsuccessfully for a judgeship on the state equity court.